EberlyODL/phys010sjv11/bullet_cluster.md

 One of the best and most beautiful evidence that we have for dark matter is the bullet cluster.
 This is a very special galaxy cluster through a gravitational lensing analysis that was done about 10 years ago it is very revealing about dark matter.

 Here is the Bullet cluster as seen with the Hubble space telescope (i.e. detecting visible light -- see Fig. "Bullet cluster: visible light").
+Almost every smudge is a entire galaxy.

 [ciscode|rev=1|tool=elmsmedia|item=1005|entity_type=node|render=display_mode|display_mode=image]